 - When you do get those notifications that the domain is about to renew, check to make sure it actually does.
 Sometimes the auto-renew doesn’t happen.
 For one of my clients, luckily I was able to log in and renew the domain before the grace period ended.

 - If your domain is registered through someone other than you, create an account on a domain registrar and initiate the transfer to your account.

 Remember that your domain is the key to your online castle and you need to own and protect it.

-Although not as critical as your domain, you need to be careful about who builds your website and where it is hosted.
+Although not as critical as your domain, you need to be careful about who builds your website, where it is hosted and your content.

-There are two parts: the website hosting and the website itself.
+There are two parts to the website: the hosting account and the website itself.